-- The tracking frame changes to [√√] yhen multiple subjects can be detected, and you can use < √√ > to choose a subject to focus on. - Once tracking begins, the subject is tracked across the entire screen, regardless of the specified AF area.
+- The tracking frame changes to [the details], which locks on to that subject for tracking and follows the subject within the screen if it moves.
+To cancel tracking, press the < AF-ON > button again. - The tracking frame changes to [√[]] when multiple subjects can be detected, and you can use < ☆ > to choose a subject to focus on. - Once tracking begins, the subject is tracked across the entire screen, regardless of the specified AF area.

-AF areas and points return to the position before tracking when tracking stops after you press the shutter button halfway or completely, or in shooting standby (when [Servo AF] is used).
+- The position of AF areas and points when tracking stops during shooting standby corresponds to the position before tracking. - When tracking stops while the shutter button is pressed halfway or completely, the AF area reverts to the state before tracking, but the AF point is centered in the tracking frame when tracking stops (during [Servo AF]).